Welcome to the final part of this Containerisation blog series.

 CASE STUDY: Creating a Test & Dev Environment using Containers for Fintech ISV

 Our client, a large financial services Independent Software Vendor (ISV), wanted to achieve a ‘Standard Development Environment’ (SDE) for a select number of workstations with a standard set of developer tools loaded to each.
-The ISV has a complex development stack built around a backend of IBM Power Systems coupled to x86 middleware services and web front-end.
+The ISV has a complex development stack built around a backend of IBM Power Systems coupled to x86 middleware services and a web front-end.

 The SDE is required each time the ISV begins a new project or onboards a new group of developers, and it’s important that identical SDEs can be built as quickly as possible and with minimal manual effort.